-Teach First will aim to train 2,000 exceptional graduates with high academic ability as teachers by 2015/16 - four times the number who took part in 2010 when the coalition government came to power.
+Teach First will aim to train 2,000 exceptional graduates with high academic ability as teachers by 2015 to 2016 - four times the number who took part in 2010 when the coalition government came to power.

 From next year it will also expand into new parts of the country for the first time - the south coast in 2013 and east in 2014 including Norfolk, Suffolk and Cambridgeshire.

 This is another important step in the government’s ambition to get the best and brightest in our schools, teaching our children so we prepare them for the world and make sure Britain succeeds in the global race.

 Today’s announcement (26 November 2012) builds on the coalition government’s expansion of the programme since 2010/11:

 - in July 2010, the charity received government support to expand the programme into primary schools and to double its intake to 1,000 for 2012/13

 - in June 2012, the government pledged further cash so the programme could triple in size - 1,500 graduates from 2014/15